• Skip to primary navigation

 Cauliflower mushrooms.
 Technically Ramaria species are more specifically cauliflower-formed, but both are excellent.

-The white rizzo is a blank slate, a vehicle, and a precious ingredient extender.
-Rice, stock, butter, salt-that's it.
-It's all about the cauliflower mushrooms here, or whatever mushrooms you want to showcase in your ragu that get's spooned on top.
+The white rizzo is a blank slate, a vehicle, and an ingredient extender.
+Rice, stock, butter and salt is all you need.
+It's all about the cauliflower mushrooms here, or whatever mushrooms you want to showcase in your ragu.
 Use your imagination, but keep that white risotto white!
-Well, ok, young peas would be ok, or few stingy leaves of spinach, but nothing too crazy.
+Well, young peas would be ok, or few leaves of spinach.

 Using different types of rice for risotto